cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 ## Authorization Code

 As you can see in the above image we have everything except [scopes](https://developer.spotify.com/documentation/general/guides/authorization/scopes/).
-Which defines, what we need fetch from the Spotify API.
+Scopes defines what we need fetch from the Spotify API.
 We'll have our application request authorization by logging in with whatever **scopes** we need.
 Here's an example of what the URL might look like.
 Don't forget to swap out the **`client_id`** and scopes for your own:

 ```
 https://accounts.spotify.com/authorize?client_id=8e94bde7dd